Azure/autorest/docs/posts/announcing-powershell-generator.md

 ### Are there any PowerShell specific generation options?

 Yes!
 You can modify the entire output folder layout, and tweak the way it generates cmdlets, including cmdlet names, parameters, etc. (Check out [our additional documentation on these options](https://github.com/Azure/autorest/blob/master/docs/powershell/options.md)).
 If you have feedback about these code generation options, feel free to post an issue on the [AutoRest GitHub repo](https://github.com/Azure/autorest/issues).

+### Known Issues
+As with all `beta` software, there are bound to be a few glitches or things that are not working.

+We've cataloged some [known issues](https://github.com/Azure/autorest/blob/master/docs/powershell/release-notes.md#caveats-and-known-issues) with this first beta we encourage you to read before reporting any issues you experience.

+### Support
+We're working as fast as we can to finish up the generator, as we have a lot of modules to generate internally.

+If you run into problems, you can post an issue on the [github repo](https://github.com/Azure/autorest/issues) and tag it with the `powershell` label, and we'll try to take a look.

 # Quick Links
 - [AutoRest GitHub repository](https://github.com/Azure/autorest/blob/master/README.md)